 If you consider it, know that you have two choices.
 You can choose the electric or the hydronic option or the electric one.
 With electricity, the electric cables run through the basement floor and heat up as the current passes through them.

-The hydronic option involves embedding pipes under the floor for hot water from the boiler to run through them and, in the process, heat your space.
+The hydronic option involves embedding pipes under the floor for hot water to run through them and, in the process, heat your space.
 Radiant floor heating is a practical and valuable investment that you should seriously consider.

 3. Using Your Existing HVAC System